daviddamilola/LungCarcinoma-Insights/README.md

 ---

 ## Data Flow (BFF)
+We adopt a Backend For Frontend Approach to load the data from the open targets API
 1. **Loader** (`home.tsx`) runs on the server
 2. Uses `getSdk(getClient())` from **codegen** + `graphql-request`
 3. Maps results → `AssocRow[]` (id, symbol, name, score, datatypeScores)